 Summer is here and I know many of us are trying to figure out how to keep our kids engaged in reading.
-Enter the West Fargo Library The Little Red Reading Bus!
+Enter the West Fargo Library and The Little Red Reading Bus!

 It is by far one of our FAVORITE weekly summer activities.

-What Is The Little Red Reading Bus?
+The Little Red Reading Bus

 They have books for all different age ranges, from baby board books to chapter books for older kids.